postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/developing-an-api/defining-an-api.md

 To add a file to a folder, select the more actions icon <img alt="More actions icon" src="https://assets.postman.com/postman-docs/icon-more-actions-v9.jpg#icon" width="16px"> next to a folder, then select **Add file**.
 You rearrange files and folders by dragging them in the sidebar.
 You can also rename or delete a file or folder by selecting the more actions icon <img alt="More actions icon" src="https://assets.postman.com/postman-docs/icon-more-actions-v9.jpg#icon" width="16px">.

 > When you add a file to a single-file Open API 3.0 definition, it's converted to a multi-file API definition.
 The existing definition file becomes the root file.

-## Importing an API definition

-You can import an existing API definition into your API.
-You can import a single-file definition or a multi-file definition.
-For more details, see [importing an API](/docs/designing-and-developing-your-api/importing-an-api/).

-## Generating an API definition

-If your API doesn't have a definition, you can generate an example definition that you can edit.

-1. Select **APIs** in the sidebar and select an API.
-1. On the API's overview, under **Definition**, select **Create definition**.
-1. Select the **Using Boilerplate** option, then select a definition type and format.
-1. Select **Create Definition**.